Whether you're selling fashion accessories, upscale electronics, or consumer packaged goods, you're probably working in a competitive market.

 Shoppable galleries and stories provide even more powerful commerce capabilities.
 You can include products in these galleries, and people can shop directly from the posts.

 Pinterest, for example, is designed to be a shoppable gallery in and of itself.
 You can create boards of different product categories and display your products on them with links to buy pages.
-Other social sites, including Instagram and Facebook, are catching up by rolling out features that let you create shopping options within each post.
+By using product visualization in e-commerce, other social sites, including Instagram and Facebook, are catching up by rolling out features that let you create shopping options within each post.

 3. Multiple tagging